shorebird2011a

 peggy-kuhn-and-groove-billed-ani

 Peggy acquired her love of birds and nature while growing up in the woods of Vermont.
-She received a BS in Environmental Studies from the University of Vermont and a Master of Science degree in Wildlife Biology from Louisiana State `University.
+She received a BS in Environmental Studies from the University of Vermont and a Master of Science degree in Wildlife Biology from Louisiana State University.
 Over the years, she has worked with a number of bird species including, piping plovers in Massachusetts, Attwater’s prairie chickens in Texas, ducks in North Dakota and spotted owls in North Cascades National Park.
-She recently left her position as Coordinator of Nature Tours and Ornithologist at the 825,000 acre King Ranch in Texas to serve as the Nature Preserve Manager for the Medina River Natural Area south of San Antonio, Texas.
+She went on to serve as the Coordinator of Nature Tours and Ornithologist at the 825,000 acre King Ranch in Texas in the Medina River Natural Area south of San Antonio, Texas.

 2008 Caitlin Robinson Nilsen